jsowder/hugo-envisioned/README.md

   * Fix issue custom build so the first time a post is rendered it doesn't get rendered by `blogdown::build_site()` and only gets rendered by the custom build
-  * Fix Latex rendering in post body - for some reason it's working in the margin figure but not in the body?

 -------------------------------------------------------------------